JSAbrahams/mamba/doc/error_handling.md

         a * 2.3

 Or, we explicitly handle it on site.
 We do this using the `handle when`, which matches the type of the returned value to determine what to do.
 A good first step is to log the error.
-In this case, we simply print it:
+In this case, we simply print it using `println`:

     def l <- g(9) + 1.5 handle when
         err: MyErr -> println err

+    # here, l has type l?, as we don not know if an error occurred or not
+    println "we don't know whether l is an Int or None"

+The above would desugar to the following:

+    def l <- g(9) + 1.5 handle when
-        ok         -> ok
+        err: MyErr ->
+            println err
+            None # we return none, since the error case originally ended with a statement, here a print line ok         -> ok

     # here, l has type l?, as we don not know if an error occurred or not
     println "we don't know whether l is an Int or None"